newrelic/terraform-provider-newrelic/website/docs/index.html.markdown

 The following arguments are supported:

-* `api_key` - (Required) Your New Relic API key.
-* `insecure_skip_verify` - (Optional) Trust self-signed SSL certificates.
-If omitted, the `NEWRELIC_API_SKIP_VERIFY` environment variable is used.
-* `cacert_file` - (Optional) A path to a PEM-encoded certificate authority used to verify the remote agent's certificate.
-The `NEWRELIC_API_CACERT` environment variable can also be used.
-* `api_key` - (Required) Your New Relic API key.
+- `api_key` - (Required) Your New Relic API key.
 Can also use `NEWRELIC_API_KEY` environment variable.
-* `api_url` - (Optional) Possibility to change the API url (default is https://api.newrelic.com/v2).
+- `api_url` - (Optional) Possibility to change the API url (default is https://api.newrelic.com/v2).
 This is for instance relevant if the New Relic account is in the EU.
 The API url must then be set to https://api.eu.newrelic.com/v2.
 Can also use `NEWRELIC_API_URL` environment variable.
-* `infra_api_url` - (Optional) Possibility to change the Infra API url (default is https://infra-api.newrelic.com/v2).
+- `infra_api_url` - (Optional) Possibility to change the Infra API url (default is https://infra-api.newrelic.com/v2).
 This is for instance relevant if the New Relic account is in the EU.
 The Infra API url must then be set to https://infra-api.eu.newrelic.com/v2.
 Can also use `NEWRELIC_INFRA_API_URL` environment variable.
+- `insecure_skip_verify` - (Optional) Trust self-signed SSL certificates.
+If omitted, the `NEWRELIC_API_SKIP_VERIFY` environment variable is used.
+- `cacert_file` - (Optional) A path to a PEM-encoded certificate authority used to verify the remote agent's certificate.
+The `NEWRELIC_API_CACERT` environment variable can also be used.